 Savings accounts at provincial credit unions are protected by the province’s deposit insurer.

-Here are some of the best savings account interest rates you will find in Canada.
+Here are some of the best savings account interest rates in Canada right now.

-Online banks in Canada are able to offer some of the highest interest rates savings accounts because they spend little to no money on maintaining physical branches (aka overhead costs).
+Online banks in Canada can offer some of the highest interest rates on savings accounts because they spend little to no money on maintaining physical branches (aka overhead costs).

-For details on the pros and cons of online banks, read my detailed breakdown here.
-Note that the current rates are depressed than usual due to the ongoing economic downturn.
+For details on the pros and cons of online banks, read my detailed breakdown.

 EQ Bank Savings Plus Account